-WordPress.com is in the process of rolling out a single, unified navigation that replaces the two existing ones: Calypso, the exclusively WordPress.com dashboard at
+WordPress.com is in the process of rolling out a single, unified navigation that replaces the two existing, separate ones: Calypso, the exclusively WordPress.com dashboard at

 wordpress.com/home/yoursite.wordpress.com that was introduced in 2015, and WP Admin, the original WordPress dashboard, at

 When your account has flipped to unified navigation and you open your My Site dashboard, you’ll see a mix of both the WordPress.com and WP Admin dashboards depending on which screen you are in.
 The default for the majority of dashboard screens is the WordPress.com dashboard.